parvezhussain/kickstart/Setup Kickstart Server.md

 ========================================

-we want to install puppet client using the kickstart server <br>
+The kickstart server should also be able to install Puppet Client <br>

 #### 2. BUILD the PUPPET REPO